This architecture shows how to extend an on-premises Active Directory domain to Azure to provide distributed authentication services.

 The operations masters role can be assigned to AD DS domain controllers to support consistency checking between instances of replicated AD DS databases.
-There are five operations master roles: schema master, domain naming master, relative identifier master, primary domain controller master emulator, and infrastructure master.
+There are five operations master roles (FSMO): schema master, domain naming master, relative identifier master, primary domain controller master emulator, and infrastructure master.
 For more information about these roles, see Planning Operations Master Role Placement.
 It's also recommended to give at least two of the new Azure DCs the Global Catalog (GC) role.
 More details on GC placement can be found here.

 Monitor the resources of the domain controller VMs as well as the AD DS Services and create a plan to quickly correct any problems.
 For more information, see Monitoring Active Directory.
 You can also install tools such as Microsoft Systems Center on the monitoring server (see the architecture diagram) to help perform these tasks.

 AD DS is designed for scalability.
 You don't need to configure a load balancer or traffic controller to direct requests to AD DS domain controllers.
 The only scalability consideration is to configure the VMs running AD DS with the correct size for your network load requirements, monitor the load on the VMs, and scale up or down as necessary.

 Deploy the VMs running AD DS into at least two Availability Zones.
 If not available in the region, use availability set.
 Also, consider assigning the role of standby operations master to at least one server, and possibly more depending on your requirements.
 A standby operations master is an active copy of the operations master that can be used in place of the primary operations masters server during failover.